Southern African Country Swaziland renamed eSwatini

 Mbabane is the capital and largest city.

-At an estimated 26.9 percent, eSwatini has the highest HIV prevalence rate in the world.
+Approximately 30% of adults aged 15-49 are HIV positive, eSwatini has the highest HIV prevalence rate in the world.

 Music and dance are entrenched in traditional Swazi culture, the Umhlanga or Reed Dance and Incwala are popular traditional ceremonies.

 There are traditional songs for every occasion: weddings, royal rituals, coming-of-age ceremonies, and national festivals.

 Sibhaca dance is the best-known dance in eSwatini.

 In eSwatini 90% of the populatoin are Christian.